 ISIT 350 Digital Forensics • 5 Cr.

 Introduces students to computer forensics, both its fundamentals and best practices for incident response.
 Includes the legal aspects of computer forensics, as well as its relationship to the Information Technology field.
 Hands-on projects will give students the tools and techniques to perform a full computer forensic investigation.
-Prerequisite: TECH 223, IT 128, NSCOM 201, NSCOM 227 and admission to the Cyber Security and Systems Administration concentration of the BAS IST program, or permission of the instructor.
+Prerequisite: IT 223, IT 128, NSCOM 201, NSCOM 227 and admission to the BAS Information Systems and Technology Cybersecurity concentration, or permission of instructor.

 After completing this class, students should be able to: